Searching for the Best Donuts in St Louis

 So it’s no surprise that Old Town has been making donuts for over 30 years, 7 days a week, 24 hours a day!
 Pretty impressive.
 According to their website, Old Town runs three shifts to ensure the freshest donuts.

-Their donuts are so famous, they’ve even been featured on Food Network and voted best donuts on Route 66.
+Their donuts are so famous, they’ve been featured on Food Network and voted best donuts on Route 66.

 Keeping with my donut plan, I purchased a plain glazed and a chocolate covered donut.
 The texture and consistency were near perfect and everything I want from a donut.